HELL ISLAND by Matthew Reilly, Review: Action-packed morsel

 This book completes my reading of Matthew Reilly’s Scarecrow Series and so counts towards my participation in the Finish That Series Challenge – 1st series completed.

-Matthew Reilly is an Australian author, so this book also counts towards my Aussie Author Challenge – 2 books read and reviewed so far.
+Matthew Reilly is an Australian author, so this book also counts towards my Aussie Author Challenge.